 By David Trottier

 My favorite of the screenwriting how-to books!
-The Screenwriter's Bible is a reliable and thorough guide to pretty much anything that you want to know about screenwriting.
+The Screenwriter's Bible is a reliable and thorough guide to pretty much anything that you want to know about screenwriting or becoming a professional screenwriter.
 This book is helpful for new or working writers.
-It has a plethora of practical information, as well as a ton of examples.
-The formatting section in this book is one that I find myself referring to often, as it always has the answer to whatever questions I have about traditional screenplay format.
+It has a plethora of practical information, as well as a ton of examples from successful screenplays and your favorite movies.
+The feature film formatting section in this book is one that I find myself referring to often, as it always has the answer to whatever questions I have about traditional screenplay format.

 - On Writing: A Memoir of the Craft